 The Home Manual

 Trying to figure where to start on your emergency prep is hard.
 Once you can find a starting point, it all just starts to flow.
 So let me suggest that the first step in getting prepared is getting organized, and this manual will keep all of your emergency prep efforts organized.
 At the end of this page I've provided a copy of my own Home Manual that you can download and make your own.
 Use my information as an example and replace it with your own.
 Simple.
-You already off to a great start and are excited to continue, right?
+You'r already off to a great start and are excited to continue, right?

-As a pilot, I am gone a lot.
+As a pilot, I am gone a bit.
 And with that, I have learned a couple of things.
 First, I will probably not be home when "the big one" hits, and second, all the emergency equipment and supplies in the world will do us no good if my wife doesn't know where everything is, how to use it all, or even know that we have them.
 For example, before I created this manual, if I would have asked my wife how many sources of alternative heat we have, she would have most likely said "I have no clue."
 Even if she had known exactly what we had, she would not have known how to use everything.
 So I created an emergency "Home Manual" which outlines exactly what we have, where we keep it, and includes detailed instructions on how to use everything we have.
 Everyone in my family knows exactly where this manual is and what it contains.
 And I have even gone over everything in it in great detail with my wife to make sure she has a basic understanding of what we have, where it is, and how it all works.
 So if anything does happen and I'm not around, I know my family will not be at the mercy of what is in my head, which again, will probably not be around when it's really needed (or even wanted).
 Included in this manual are all the utility information that she might need to know, such as how to shut off the water, gas, and electricity, etc. I also keep a copy of this manual with our master 72-hour kit.
 I recommend everyone compile their own emergency "Home Manual" as well.
 This takes time, but really helps make a big task, such as emergency prep, a little more manageable.
 And by the way, I am always adding to and updating ours.
-So yes, it's process, but one that will be more than worth it if you're families comfort or even survival depends on it.
+So yes, it's process, but one that will be more than worth it if your families comfort or even survival depends on it.